This film knocked Deadpool of the top of my must review list

 After the success of Gone Girl back in 2014, it was only a matter of time before another Gillian Flynn stories was adapted for the big screen, this time it was the turn of Dark Places, a dark mystery set in rural Kansas, dealing with everything from satanic cults, class struggles, debt worries and serial murders.

-Staring Charlize Theron as Libby Day, a world weary woman, who has spent the last 20 years dealing with the deaths of her mother and sisters at the hands of her brother and the notoriety it brought, she has burned through most of her savings and begrudgingly takes up the opportunity to talk at The Kill Club, a team of private detectives, journalists, amateur investigators and murder buffs lead by Lyle Wirth (Nicholas Hoult) who attempt to solve crimes that are either unsolved or where people have been wrongfully found guilty, something that they believe happened to Ben Day (Corey Stoll).
+Starring Charlize Theron as Libby Day, a world-weary woman, who has spent the last 20 years dealing with the deaths of her mother and sisters at the hands of her brother and the notoriety it brought, she has burned through most of her savings and begrudgingly takes up the opportunity to talk at The Kill Club, a team of private detectives, journalists, amateur investigators and murder buffs lead by Lyle Wirth (Nicholas Hoult) who attempt to solve crimes that are either unsolved or where people have been wrongfully found guilty, something that they believe happened to Ben Day (Corey Stoll).

-Jumping back and forth between 1985 and today, showing the events leading up to that fateful night, as well as the victims it left behind, it’s hard not to be reminded of the first series of True Detective in both tone and subject matter, though for the most part this isn’t a hindrance as it gives the film a dark mystical feel, especially in the flashbacks.
+Jumping back and forth between 1985 and today, showing the events leading up to that fateful night, as well as the victims it left behind, it’s hard not to be reminded of the first series of True Detective in both tone and subject matter, though for the most part, this isn’t a hindrance as it gives the film a dark mystical feel, especially in the flashbacks.

-In fact it is the scenes set in 85 that are the films strong point, with Christina Hendricks giving a particularly strong performance as Patty Day, a mother struggling to keep a roof over her families head, while everything implodes around her, while Chloe Grace Moretz is also work a mention as Diondra Wertzner, Bens teenage girlfriend and all around wild child.
+In fact it is the scenes set in 85 that are the films strong point, with Christina Hendricks giving a particularly strong performance as Patty Day, a mother struggling to keep a roof over her families head, while everything implodes around her, while Chloe Grace Moretz is also worked a mention as Diondra Wertzner, Bens teenage girlfriend and all around wild child.